By Erica C. Barnett

 CLICK BELOW to become a one-time or monthly contributor.

-Lin told PubliCola the ruling effectively gives the city no choice other than repealing the ordinance; to do otherwise, he said, could put the city at legal risk.
+Lin told PubliCola the ruling effectively gives the city no choice other than repealing the ordinance; to do otherwise, he said, could put the city at risk of being found out of compliance with the Growth Management Act, threatening transportation and housing funds as well as the city’s Comprehensive Plan.
 “In my opinion, we have a Growth Management Hearings Board order and there were procedural and substantive issues that they invalidated our ordinance on,” Lin said.

-The city, Lin conceded, could choose to appeal parts of the ruling in court, or they could try to fix the issues the hearings board identified by a May deadline for compliance.
+The city, Lin conceded, could try to fix the issues the hearings board identified by a May deadline for compliance.
 Lin suggested the current council has little interest in taking on that battle, which was contentious enough the first time.
 The council could also include language in the city’s ongoing comprehensive plan update that leaves the door open to more housing in areas with “urban industrial” zoning, a kind of mixed-use zoning that underlies the stadium overlay.

 Lin, who chairs the council’s land use committee, said he’s “open to having that discussion later, although I’m not sure how much anybody else wants to have that discussion,” adding, “It’s not my first priority to put housing [in the stadium district.]
 I think we should be focused on centers and corridors.”
 The council will start working to upzone those two types of areas—”neighborhood centers” where lower-density apartments will be allowed within 800 feet of existing commercial nodes or frequent transit stops, and “corridors” where apartments can be built directly on arterial roads—this year.